 “Growing up, I wasn’t great at expressing myself verbally.
 So when I found dance, I gained this new, effective tool for self-expression.”

 He realized just what an important, therapeutic part of his life dance had become when he graduated and went several weeks without it.
-He says he felt out of shape and was antsy.
-It was as if his body was urging him to begin dancing again.
+He says he felt out of shape and was antsy; it was as if his body was urging him to begin dancing again.

-This summer is his first at ADF and so far, he’s been loving it.
+This summer is his first at ADF and so far, he says he’s been loving it.
 Besides his modern and ballet classes, he is in rehearsals for a dance that Vanessa Voskuil is choreographing (part of a series of ADF performances called “Footprints”).

 “I’ve learned so much,” he said.
 “ADF has taught me a lot about really connecting to my body and being present.”

-For Homick, this summer marks a return to something familiar and beloved in more ways than one.
+For Elizabeth Homick, this summer marks a return to something familiar and beloved in more ways than one.